 1. Define your goals and target audience

 What are you trying to achieve with your promotional campaign?
-In order to start one, you need to know what is going to be your main and secondary goals while setting the right KPIs so you can check the results of your campaign after.
+It’s necessary to establish primary and secondary goals and set the right KPIs so you can check the results of your campaign afterwards.

 2. Set the appropriate budget

-As with any marketing plan, you need to know how much budget you are going to spend on the campaigns.
-This will help you determine how many resources you are going to invest in and how you are going to manage them in your promotional campaign.
+As with any marketing plan, you need to know how much budget you are going to spend on the campaign and how you will manage them in your promotional campaign.

 3. Plan the rest of the 4Ps

-As promotion is part of the marketing mix, it’s also necessary to plan the respective strategies for the price, the place and the product.
+As promotion is part of the marketing mix, it’s also necessary to plan the other parts of the strategy according to the price, the place and the product.

-How many deals are you going to create?
+For example, how many deals are you going to create?
 How are they going to be organized?
-Are you going to offer your deals online, offline or both?
-Which products are going to be affected by your promotion?
-These are all questions that you need to ask yourself in order to create a strategy that involves all parts of the marketing mix.
+Are you going to offer the deals online, offline or both?
+Which other products may be affected by your promotion?

-- Advertising: Whether is traditional or digital, using ads to reach different marketing goals have always been one of the most popular types of promotion.
-It works especially for brand awareness and retargeting.
+- Advertising: Whether traditional or digital, using ads to reach different marketing goals has always been one of the most popular types of promotion.
+It works especially well for brand awareness and retargeting.

-- Sales promotion: probably the first thing that people think when they see the word “promotion”.
-It focuses on increasing sales with different tactics like giving discounts, gifts or special deals.
+- Sales promotion: Probably the first thing that people think when they see the word “promotion.”
+It focuses on increasing sales using tactics such as offering discounts, gifts or special deals.

-- Personal selling: you can use this type of strategy in your promotional campaign to communicate directly with your customers via one-on-one communication.
+- Personal selling: You can use this type of strategy in your promotional campaign to communicate directly with your customers via face-to-face communication.

-- Direct marketing: this type of promotional marketing includes different strategies like email marketing or social media in order to directly communicate your actions to your target audience without intermediaries.
+- Direct marketing: this type of promotional marketing includes different strategies such as email marketing or social media in order to directly communicate your messages to your target audience without intermediaries.

-- Public relations: the purpose of PR is to build and manage the image of your brand.
+- Public relations: the purpose of PR is to build and manage the image of your brand in the public sphere.

-5. Prepare the actions for your promotional campaign before the big day
+5. Prepare your promotional campaign before the big day

-Make sure that everything is working properly before d-day arrives, like making sure you have a proper communication and flow with your warehouse, that you have the right human resources, your digital ad campaigns are well configured, that you have the complete list of journalists for your public relation strategy, etc.
+Make sure that everything is working properly before d-day arrives.
+This means ensuring you have seamless communication with your warehouse, that you have sufficient personnel, that your digital ad campaigns are well configured, and that you have the complete list of journalists for your public relations strategy (if applicable).

-These preparations depend on the type of promotional strategy you are going to use.
-In the case of sales promotions, for instance, some of the things to take into account include checking if your website and app don’t lag and have, overall, a good user experience, building an DEM strategy to generate leads and follow up on your customer after the purchase or preparing your physical store, among other actions.
-To know more about how to prepare for a big sales event, check our previous article here!
+Such preparations will depend on the type of promotional strategy.
+In the case of sales promotions, for instance, you will need to check if your website and app don’t lag and that they offer a good user experience.
+You may also need to build a direct email marketing (DEM) strategy to generate leads and to follow up purchases.
+If you have a physical store, it needs to be prepared for the promotion with adequate signage and layouts.
+To learn more about preparing for a big sales event, check our dedicated article here!

 6. Measure your promotional campaign

-It’s sales season so having a promotional campaign in place is one of the most important things you can create for your sales and marketing strategy.
-If you don’t have one, what are you waiting for?
+Having a well planned promotional campaign in place is one of the most important things you can create for your sales and marketing strategy.
+It is not a quick process, but it will yield results when done correctly.

 What is a promotional campaign?

-A promotional campaign is a marketing tactic whose goal is to let people know about a product, service or brand.
+A promotional campaign is a marketing tactic whose goal is to communicate a product, service or brand to a target audience.

 What goals can you have in a promotional campaign?

-Promotional goals can be large, depending on what you want to achieve: brand awareness, brand positioning, sales increase, lead generation, special deals announcements, brand loyalty improvement, etc.
+Promotional goals depend on what you want to achieve, for example: brand awareness, brand positioning, increased sales, lead generation, announcement of special deals, greater brand loyalty, etc.